aly-fly/Roomba-ESP32-MQTT-SmartNest-WebServer/README.md

 - Raw TCP socket can be enabled for wireless Debug messages instead of classic wired Serial port
 Configuration: open file "global_defines.h"

+Currently (revision 0.4) the code is not very clean.
+Sorry about that.
+But hey, it works fine and is without serios bugs :)
+Project is still in development.
+Next step is to produce a custom PCB to be fitted inside Roomba 782e.
+Then follows mechanical integration and long term real-life testing of the code.

 ![SmartNest control](/test-images/SN_charging_crop.png?raw=true "SmartNest control")